Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 Can I buy a home in Cameroon as a US citizen in 2026?

-As of early 2026, US citizens can legally purchase residential property in Cameroon, as there is no blanket law prohibiting foreign ownership of buildings and homes in the country.
+As of early 2026, US citizens can legally buy residential property in Cameroon, with no blanket rule barring Americans from purchasing homes, apartments, or residential plots.

 By the way, we've written a blog article detailing all the foreigner rights regarding properties in Cameroon.